lfhbento/timeboxed-watchface/README.md

  * Supports all Pebble models
  * Customize colors (you can choose between just text/background colors or change colors for every item)
  * Save and load color presets
- * Choose between 5 different fonts (Blocko, Blocko large, Pebble fonts, Archivo and DIN)
+ * Choose between 6 different fonts (Blocko, Blocko large, Pebble fonts, Archivo Narrow, OSP-DIN and Prototype)
  * Choose text alignment (not available for Time Round)
  * Display current weather and temperature, with low and high for the day too
  * Choose between OpenWeatherMap, Weather Underground and Yahoo Weather for weather data